MicrosoftDocs/win32/desktop-src/Multimedia/command-strings.md

 ---
 title: Command Strings
 description: Command Strings
-ms.assetid: 'ca9ca153-f2bf-45ed-84e6-44e86e8efaed'
+ms.assetid: ca9ca153-f2bf-45ed-84e6-44e86e8efaed
-keywords: ["MCI command strings,about", "MCI command strings,syntax"]
+keywords:
+- MCI command strings,about
+- MCI command strings,syntax
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Command Strings

-To send a string command to an MCI device, use the [**mciSendString**](mcisendstring.md) function, which includes parameters for the string command and a buffer for any returned information.
+To send a string command to an MCI device, use the [**mciSendString**](/windows/win32/Mmsystem/?branch=master) function, which includes parameters for the string command and a buffer for any returned information.

 The **mciSendString** function returns zero if successful.
 If the function fails, the low-order word of the return value contains an error code.
-You can pass this error code to the [**mciGetErrorString**](mcigeterrorstring.md) function to get a text description of the error.
+You can pass this error code to the [**mciGetErrorString**](/windows/win32/Mmsystem/?branch=master) function to get a text description of the error.

 ## Syntax of Command Strings